|

 Nicole Mitchell & Anthony Davis

-Nicole Mitchell - piccolo, alto flute, bass flute and compositions
+Nicole Mitchell - piccolo, alto flute, bass flute and composition

 "Davis began his own, "Of Blues & Dreams" with rhapsodic flourishes - he made the Steinway